KentonMewling/PsychBot-A4/README.md

    <td><img src="./docs/images/gamesSuggEngl.png" width="300" height="500"></td>
   </tr>
  </table>

+** Both the API's were integrated together so you can use wikipedia in any language.**

 ## New Methods
  **API Documentation file has more information regarding the uses and functionality of each of the API's.**